RaymoZou/snake/README.md

 ## Installation (Arch Linux):
 1. Install SDL2 development packages with `sudo pacman -S sdl2 sdl2_ttf`.
 2. Compile using the given `Makefile`.

+## Resources:
+- The font used to display the score can be found [here](https://ffeeaarr.my.id/b/9x6BC)